Berikaoba: Spring Fertility Festival with Mud, Whips & Masks

 Eka will make kada dough again to bake and serve the visitors.
 The locals will donate food, wine, and tatara, and the wooden stalls will sell local homemade products.

-Like last year, the Municipality will support the festival by providing essential infrastructure, such as toilets, trash bins, etc. As Eka tells me, despite the Municipality’s desire to be more involved in the festival, she and the whole village want to keep Berikaoba more social, cultural, and public-oriented.
+As it did last year, the Municipality will support the festival by providing essential infrastructure, such as toilets and trash bins.
+As Eka tells me, despite the Municipality’s desire to be more involved in the festival, she and the whole village want to keep Berikaoba more social, cultural, and public-oriented.

 How to get to Didi Chailuri

-Didi Chailuri is around 66 km from Tbilisi, taking just about 1:15-1:30 hrs to get there, depending on the traffic.
+Didi Chailuri is about 66 km from Tbilisi and takes about 1:15-1:30 hrs to get there, depending on traffic.
 It may take a bit longer with a marshrutka.

 Car – the best and easiest way to get to Didi Chailuri from Tbilisi is to self-drive.
 You can rent a car at LocalRent for a day at affordable prices if you don’t own a car.

-GoTrip – this is a service I used when I organized a transfer in 2023.
-Think of it as a long-distance taxi with very reasonable prices where the driver will wait for you and bring you back.
+GoTrip is a service I used when I arranged a transfer in 2023.
+Think of it as a long-distance taxi with very reasonable prices, where the driver will wait for you and bring you back.

 You can’t find Didi Chailuri in the drop-down menu when booking the driver.
 Instead, put Manavi and write a comment that your destination is Didi Chailuri, 6km from Manavi, and you should be fine.
 That’s precisely what I did.
 Book the transfer here.

-Shared taxis to Kakheti – standing near the Isani metro, these taxis go to various cities in Kakheti and are another convenient way to get there.
+Shared taxis to Kakheti from Isani metro – these taxis go to various cities in Kakheti and are another convenient way to get there.
 You can take any taxi to Sighnaghi, Gurjaani, Manavi, and Dedoplitskharo.

-You can also take a Telavi shared taxi, but you’d need to ask the driver if he is bypassing the Gombori.
-Going via Gombori to Telavi is not what you want
+You can also take a shared taxi to Telavi, but you’d need to ask the driver whether he is bypassing Gombori.
+Going via Gombori to Telavi is not what you want.

 The driver will most likely drop you off on the highway at the road leading to Didi Chailuri.
 From there, you have a 20 min walk to the center of the village.

-Marshrutkas – they leave from Samgori Bus Station (pin here).
-Marshrutka directly to Didi Chailuri leaves at 10:30 am, which is too late for Berikaoba.
+Marshrutkas depart from Samgori Bus Station (pin here).
+The marshrutka to Didi Chailuri leaves at 10:30 am, which is a bit late for Berikaoba if you want to be there from the start.

 Instead, you need marshrutkas towards Sighnaghi, Bodbe, Badiauri, Kakabeti, and Gurjaani.
 And similar to the shared taxis, they’ll drop you off on the highway, so you have a 20-minute walk to the village.

-Marshrutkas depart from 9 am every 40 minutes or so to the villages mentioned above.
+Marshrutkas depart at 9 am, every 40 minutes or so, for the villages mentioned above.
 Most likely, Telavi-Gurjaani marshrutka bypasses Gombori, but make sure you tell the driver your destination to be on the safe side.
-The price is 5 GEL to Manavi and Didi Chailuri to hop off on the highway.
+The price is 5 GEL for Manavi and Didi Chailuri to hop off on the highway.

-On your way back, you need to follow the same route – get to the highway and hail a marshrutka coming to Tbilisi.
+On your way back, you need to follow the same route: get to the highway and hail a marshrutka heading to Tbilisi.

 Where to stay near Didi Chailuri